 Cybersecurity Guidelines for Business Travel

 Technology has made it easy to work from just about any location where you can get an internet connection.
 However, working from your home office that’s been set up to be secure isn’t the same as when you’re traveling.
-There are a few things you can do before and during your trip to make sure that you can connect to your corporate accounts and data securely so you can work from anywhere.
+There are a few things you can do before and during your trip to make sure that you can connect to your corporate accounts and data so you can work securely from anywhere.

 Before Your Trip